Joaotcs/Hackintosh-Elitebook-8x0-g5/README.md

 6- Less security restriction (makes the use of kext updater app possible).

-7- Fix for Touchpad/touchscreen not working after waking from sleep (?) needs more testing.
+7- Fix for Touchpad/touchscreen not working after waking from sleep!!

 WHAT DOESN'T WORK: Touchpad buttons, middle mouse joystick.
 Webcam might not work!!
 True Hybernation doesn't work (it only sleeps to RAM).
 Everything else seems to work properly!